ScottLogic/iOS10-day-by-day/08 - Speech/Speech.md

 Above, we create our request and the audio session.
 The magic happens when we request our `speechRecognizer` instance to kick off the transcribing of our data into speech.
 As our speech data is arriving in streams, the recognizer may receive data later down the line which makes one particular transcription more likely than another, therefore we wait until the recognizer decides it has a 'final' result before we fire the `onTranscriptionCompletion` completion block.

 To keep things simple, we trust the speech recognizer's opinion as to what the best transcription is.
 For more advanced use cases, you may want to dig into the `result`'s transcriptions.
-Each instance of `SFTranscription` in turn contains an array of `SFTranscriptionSegment`s which contain information as to the duration of the segment and the level of confidence in the recognition.
+Each instance of `SFTranscription` in turn contains an array of `SFTranscriptionSegment`s which holds information about the duration of the segment and the level of confidence it has in the recognition.

 > Setting up the transcriber to receive input from the microphone isn't really part of this blog post and I've pretty much used the exact same implementation as Apple in their [sample project](https://developer.apple.com/library/prerelease/content/samplecode/SpeakToMe).
 The only difference is our setting up of the audio session passes a closure which accepts an `AVAudioPCMBuffer` object which contains the audio data coming from the microphone.
 This closure is fired as new data is received.